blueran21/heart_disease_classification/README.md

 ## Data Source
-Our data is derived from the Behavioral Risk Factor Surveillance System, or BRFSS, for the year 2021.
+Our data is derived from the [Behavioral Risk Factor Surveillance System, or BRFSS, for the year 2021](https://www.cdc.gov/brfss/annual_data/annual_2021.html).
 This system is a product of the Centers for Disease Control and Prevention, or the CDC, which conducts health-related telephone surveys annually to collect state data about U.S. residents regarding their health-related risk behaviors, chronic health conditions, and the use of preventive services.
+There’s over four hundred thousand individuals and three hundred potential features in the [original dataset](https://www.cdc.gov/brfss/annual_data/2021/files/LLCP2021XPT.zip).
+These variables capture a broad range of data from demographic details such as age, sex and race, to behavioral factors like smoking, alcohol consumption, and physical activity levels.
+We also have information on chronic health conditions, preventative health measures, and access to healthcare services.

 ## Data Cleaning